-Policy CCFR04 CCFR03.
+Policy CCFR04.
 Low Carbon Heating and Cooling

-To ensure that the most appropriate selection of a heating/cooling system for a development, targeting the lowest carbon emissions possible, all major developments must incorporate low or zero carbon heating in accordance with the system and technology hierarchies described in Figure 3.
+To ensure that the most appropriate selection of a heating/cooling system for a development, targeting the lowest carbon emissions possible, all major developments must incorporate low or zero carbon heating in accordance with system and technology hierarchies described in Diagram 03.